pyro2

 • Long exposure to moisture can cause warping so hang your wood slices away from kitchen sinks, outdoors or any bathrooms…

-• DO NOT place wood in dishwashers or let them soak in the kitchen sink
+• DO NOT place any wood in dishwashers or let them soak in the kitchen sink.
+Try not to let them soak in any food items either.

 Keep Out Of Sunshine